If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 3. Walking Dogs

-Apart from the fact that dog-walking helps you make money, it is also a chance to do some light exercise and get some fresh air.
+Besides dog walking helping you make money, it is also a chance to do light exercise and get fresh air.
 It could be a mini getaway from all the gadgets and screens of today’s world.

-If you walk dogs, you can make as high as $10 for a short walk.
-For teenagers who are 18 or 19, you may also sign-up for Rover (a service that helps dog walkers find jobs).
+If you walk dogs, you can make as much as $10 for a short walk.
+For teenagers who are 18 or 19, you may also sign up for Rover (a service that helps dog walkers find jobs).

 4. Helping Out Seniors

 This is a very valid way to make money on the side as a teen.
-Things you can do for them include shopping, snow shoveling, cleaning and chores, gardening, dog walking, and others.
+Things you can do for them include shopping, snow shovelling, cleaning and chores, gardening, dog walking, and others.

-Since senior citizens could also use your help with tech gadgets like mobile phones and laptops.
-If they like you, they might even give you extra money for your services.
+Since senior citizens could also use your help with tech gadgets like mobile phones and laptops, they might even give you extra money for your services if they like you.

 5. Become a YouTuber